Updated: Oct 8, 2021

 The result is a sort of self-help guide to being a graphic designer and an exploration of creativity and mental health, which I hope might be useful to someone like me.
 Someone who is creative but often frustrated, sometimes nervous, but always looking for ways to be better and improve what they do, and what they love.

-Learning new skills is one of the most satisfying and frustrating things you can do as a designer, but if you give yourself the time and space to do this, design will soon feel like second nature to you.
-When learning a new skill, like a software or a way of thinking which is new to you, it’s really easy to beat yourself up when things aren’t going the way you think they should.
+Learning new skills is one of the most satisfying and frustrating things you can do as a designer.
+If you give yourself the time and space to do this, design will soon feel like second nature to you.
+When learning a new skill, like software or a way of thinking which is new to you, it’s really easy to beat yourself up when things aren’t going the way you think they should.

 I remember when I first started designing, I could always see where I wanted to get to from the start (even during the briefing I knew what I wanted to do) but by the end of the project it looked nothing like it.
 This is partly the process you go through, and partly because my ambition was greater than my skill set, but there was a click, at a certain point, where I felt “yes that’s what I saw when I started thinking about this project”.
 That’s satisfying and if you stick at it, it will come.